 INTRODUCTION

-Mungbean (Vigna radiata L.) a popular pulse crop, is widely grown for its nutritional value, particularly in areas with limited growing seasons.
+Mungbean (Vigna radiata L.), a popular pulse crop, is widely grown for its nutritional value, particularly in areas with limited growing seasons.
 Despite its significance, mungbean genetic improvement is limited by a small gene pool and low natural variability, making it challenging to achieve significant genetic improvements by traditional breeding alone (Kumar, et al., 2021).
 Mutation breeding has become a potent tactic to get over this restriction by producing new genetic diversity that breeders can utilise to create better cultivars.
 Ethyl Methane Sulfonate (EMS) and Sodium Azide (SA) are two chemical mutagens that are frequently utilised because, when exposed at the right dosage, they efficiently create point mutations without seriously harming the genome (Wani, et al., 2011).
-Finding a median lethal dose (LD50), or the dose at which about 50% mortality occurs, is crucial for the effectiveness of mutation breeding because it strikes a compromise between producing enough mutational events and preserving plant viability (Rajarajan et al., 2014).
+Finding the median lethal dose (LD50), or the dose at which about 50% mortality occurs, is crucial for the effectiveness of mutation breeding because it strikes a compromise between producing enough mutational events and preserving plant viability (Rajarajan et al., 2014).
 Validating LD₅₀ in the M₁ generation under field conditions ascertains the correlation between calculated lethal dosages and actual survival, growth, and yield characteristics.
 This validation considers not only the mutagen's impact but also genotype sensitivity and environmental interactions, enhancing the practical implementation of mutagenesis in breeding programs.
-Therefore, aim of this experiment is to validate the LD₅₀ doses of EMS and SA previously reported by Ali et al. (2024) by evaluating their impact on germination, survival, plant height, and seed yield in the M₁ generation of Pusa 1031 and Pusa 1431.
+Therefore, this experiment aims to validate the LD₅₀ doses of EMS and SA previously reported by Ali et al. (2024) by evaluating their impact on germination, survival, plant height, and seed yield in the M₁ generation of Pusa 1031 and Pusa 1431.
 The field-based confirmation of laboratory-derived LD₅₀ values is intended to support reliable mutagenesis protocols for mungbean breeding.

 2. Materials and Methods